MiddlewareNewZealand/msd-api-standards/docs/Part-C.md

 <Standard id="MSDAS_SHOULD_NOT_X_NOTATION_HEADERS_DEPRECATED_PER" type="SHOULD NOT">
 X- notation headers are deprecated per RFC 6648 and SHOULD NOT be used.
 Define a plain custom header name instead (e.g. Request-Id rather than X-Request-Id).
 </Standard>

+Distributed tracing
+A single client-initiated request often triggers a chain of internal calls across multiple services — API Gateway, backend application, downstream partner system.
+Without a consistent tracing mechanism, diagnosing where in that chain a failure or slowdown occurred becomes guesswork, particularly across the service and organisational boundaries typical of MSD's delivery-partner integrations.
+<Standard id="APIS_SHOULD_PROPAGATE_DISTRIBUTED_TRACING_CONTENT" type="SHOULD">APIs SHOULD propagate distributed tracing context using the W3C Trace Context standard</Standard>
+ APIs SHOULD propagate distributed tracing context using the W3C Trace Context standard: the `traceparent` header (carrying the trace ID, parent span ID, and trace flags) and, where needed, the `tracestate` header (vendor-specific tracing system state).
+Where an incoming request carries a `traceparent` header, it MUST be propagated unchanged to any downstream calls made in the course of handling that request, with a new span ID generated for each hop.
+<Standard id="APIS_SHOULD_GENERATE_TRACEPARENT_HEADER" type="SHOULD">Where an incoming request has no `traceparent` header, the API SHOULD generate one and propagate it downstream</Standard>
+ Where an incoming request has no `traceparent` header, the API SHOULD generate one and propagate it downstream, so a trace exists even when the originating consumer doesn't support tracing itself.
+This is distinct from the Request tracking header referenced earlier in this section: a request-tracking ID identifies one request/response pair for logging and support purposes, while a trace ID identifies the whole causally-related chain of calls that request triggered.

 #### **Authorization**